alisdair/alisdair.github.com/_posts/2013-03-05-tree-traversal-in-coffeescript.md

 ## Preamble

-[CoffeeScript][coffeescript] is not particularly similar to [Haskell][coffeescript], and it's [not well-suited to recursive algorithms][tco].
+[CoffeeScript][coffeescript] is not particularly similar to [Haskell][haskell], and it's [not well-suited to recursive algorithms][tco].
 This translation might help you understand some basic Haskell a little better, and will hopefully explain this function composition pattern, but that's all it's good for.
 Don't use it in practice.

 [coffeescript]: http://coffeescript.org/
 [haskell]: http://www.haskell.org/haskellwiki/Haskell